+Developing treatment protocols or practice guidelines that influence the standard of care

+Written Scholarship

-Developing treatment protocols or practice guidelines the influence the standard of care nat Written Scholarship Publication of first and senior author original research, chapters, reviews, and/or textbooks related to area of clinical expertise that are recognized as authoritative an are widely cited.
-Development of guidelines and/or protocols for patient treatment or delivery of care that are adopted regionally and in some cases, nationally.
-Publication of first and senior author manuscripts that demonstrate the impact of the candidate's innovation or quality of care, clinical outcomes, and/or access to care , 1
+- Publication of first and senior author original research, chapters, reviews, and/or textbooks related to area of clinical expertise that are recognized as authoritative and are widely cited. - Development of guidelines and/or protocols for patient treatment or delivery of care that are adopted regionally, and in some cases, nationally. - Publication of first and senior author manuscripts that demonstrate the impact of the candidate's innovation on quality of care, clinical outcomes, and/or access to care